Premier League top-four race for Champions League qualification analysed by form, fixtures and Sky Sports pundit Alan Smith

 Consecutive league wins at the start of Ralf Rangnick's interim tenure were followed by three wins in six to put Manchester United firmly back in the race for the top four.

-After a disappointing loss to Wolves and a draw with Aston Villa, United bounced back with successive victories over Brentford and top-four rivals West Ham, however, dropped points at Burnley in their last game have dented United's charge.
+After a disappointing loss to Wolves and a draw with Aston Villa, United bounced back with successive victories over Brentford and top-four rivals West Ham, however, dropped points at Burnley and at home to Southampton in their last game have dented United's charge.

-It also promises to be a tricky second part of the season for Cristiano Ronaldo's team as they look to retain their place in the table.
-The club could face potential stumbling blocks with fixtures against Southampton, Brighton and Leeds in February and more clashes with top-four contenders will follow in March and April.
+It also promises to be a tricky second part of the season for Cristiano Ronaldo's team.
+The club could face further potential stumbling blocks with fixtures against Brighton and Leeds in February and more clashes with top-four contenders will follow in March and April.

 Having reduced the size of their squad with the departures of Anthony Martial, Amad Diallo and Donny van de Beek (all on loan) in January, United face a huge test of their Champions League credentials.